 4. Submitting A Sitemap to Google Search Console

-Enter the slug “sitemap.xml” and that’s it.
+Enter the slug “sitemap.xml,” and that’s it.
 Google will now index the URLs submitted in the sitemap.
-If you don’t submit a sitemap, Google will have a difficult time in indexing your pages, images, and posts
+If you don’t submit a sitemap, Google will have difficulty indexing your pages, images, and posts.

-Link your most important articles with every related posts so that Google gets to know you want to put it on the main frame.
+Link your most important articles with every related post so that Google gets to know you want to put it on the mainframe.
 This will help you generate a better structure and User experience too.

 There is no shortcut to getting sitelinks.
-You cannot force Google to show these.
+You cannot force Google.

 Be honest with your audience and add value to your content.
 Don’t pretend to know the thing you don’t.

-As far as I have gone through the traffic does affects how fast you are going to get sitelinks on your SERPs.
-Google follows the click made by your visitors on your article.
+As far as I have gone through, the traffic does affect how fast you will get sitelinks on your SERPs.
+Google follows the click made by your visitors to your article.

-The more you write helpful articles with QnA segments, the faster you are going to achieve success with these.
+The more you write helpful articles with QnA segments, the faster you will achieve success with these.
 Probably the structure is a key right now.

 The unique branding and unique domain and its authority have nothing to do with sitelinks.
 However, you need to rank first for your brand name.

 The whole procedure will take time to show the results.
-This can be a month or a week depending upon the google and its crawl rate.
-Following the suggestions I gave you will ensure a higher percentage of getting success.
+This can be a month or a week, depending upon google and its crawl rate.
+Following the suggestions I gave, you will ensure a higher percentage of getting success.

-In the end, it’s all about content and it’s originality.
-Help your users with rock-solid articles which are helpful to the core.
+In the end, it’s all about content and its originality.
+Help your users with rock-solid articles that are helpful to the core.

-You shouldn’t change your theme once you’ve got these links.
+You shouldn’t change your theme right after you’ve got these links.
 Doing so may result in the vanishing of these sitelinks.
 Make sure the new theme you choose is schema markup integrated and easy to render.

-These aren’t fixed for blogs only, sitelinks are also rewarded to websites made for brand endorsement.
-I strongly suggest you have a blog running under your website’s domain.
+These tips aren’t fixed for blogs only.
+Sitelinks are also rewarded to websites with multiple pages.
+I strongly suggest you have a blog running under your domain.

-If this tutorial helped you getting sitelinks, do share this on your favorite social media and let me know your problems and experience in the comments section below
+If this tutorial helped you get sitelinks, share this on your favorite social media and let me know your problems and experience in the comments section below.